 As a team, we created a virtual reality safe space for those who have a fear of public speaking.
-Our team created this VR concept for our UI design class.
+Our team created this VR concept for our UI design class at UC Berkeley Extension.

 PURPOSE: Mobile VR app for public speaking skills.